fodisi/dao-hackathon/README.md

 ### Prerequisites

-- Use a browser with metamask.
+- Use a browser with Metamask;
+- Have an account on Ropsten network connected to Metamask.

 ### Installing